oaimli/oaimli.github.io/index.md

 #### Research Interests

 My research interest falls in developing machine learning models mainly with deep neural networks for natural language processing, which aims to help machines understand and generate natural language like human beings.
 In these years, the PhD research is focused on neural document modeling and abstractive summarization.
-The target is to identify the essence of texts and generate high-quality textual summaries in an abstractive fashion, which would help people consume texts in an easier way in our information explosion era.
+The target is to identify the essence of texts and generate high-quality textual summaries in an abstractive fashion, which would help to cope with information overload.

 #### Selected Publications